google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *domain*: A instance of the Domain class.
+- *domain:* A instance of the Domain class.
-- *name*: The name of the variable.
+- *name:* The name of the variable.

 **Returns:**
     a variable whose domain is the given domain.